cs161-staff/textbook/crypto/pki.md

   it doesn't necessarily follow that Alice trusts Carol.
 (More precisely: Alice might consider Bob trustworthy, and Bob might consider Carol trustworthy, but Alice might not consider Carol trustworthy.)

-- _Trust isn't absolute._ We often trust a person for a specific purpose, without necessarily placing absolute trust in them.
-To quote one security
-  expert: "I trust my bank with my money but not with my children; I trust my relatives with my children but not with my money."
+- _Trust isn't absolute._ We often trust a person for a specific purpose, without necessarily placing absolute trust in them. <!-- I might trust the phone company won't maliciously try to cheat me, but whether I trust them to be competent is another question.--> To quote one security expert: "I trust my bank with my money but not with my children; I trust my relatives with my children but not with my money."
 Similarly, Alice might trust that Bob will not deliberately act with malicious intent, but it's another question whether Alice trusts Bob to very diligently check the identity of everyone whose certificate he signs; and it's yet another question entirely whether Alice trusts Bob to have good judgement about whether third parties are trustworthy.

 The web-of-trust model doesn't capture these two facets of human behavior very well.